BartolomeoDR/Pure-Vote-Rating/README.md

-# Auto Vote Rating - Chrome Extension
+# Pure Vote Rating - Chrome Extension
 <details>
 <summary>List of sites that the extension supports</summary>
 <a href="http://topcraft.ru/">topcraft.ru</a>